13 Observational Design

 We can think of the propensity scores as summarizing all the information (contained in the covariates) relevant to whether or not you receive the treatment.
 TODO show concretely that these are sufficient to estimate the causal effect from the observed data

-Suppose the observed covariates \(X_i\) are the only things that affect the probability of treatment—there are no unobserved confounders.
+Suppose the observed covariates \(X_i\) are the only things that affect the probability of treatment—there are no unobserved confounders and there is no relationship between treatment and the counterfactuals.
 In this situation, we say the treatment assignment is “strongly ignorable” given \(X\).

 Regardless of whether the strong ignorability assumption holds, the propensity score based on the observed covariates summarizes all the information about them that is relevant to assignment.